Terms and Conditions

-- Do not redistribute our games or any alterations of our game files.
+- Do not redistribute our games or any alterations of our games or game files.

-- You may develop tools, plug-ins and services for commercial use but they may not seem official, such as using our logos.
+- You may develop tools, plug-ins and services as long as they do not seem official or approved by us, such as by using our logos.
 Do not make commercial use of anything we've made without our permission.

 - We are trying to be open, honest and trusting with the hope that you hold us in the same regard.

-- Our games each have their own end user licence agreement which explain how our games can be used.
+Our games each have their own end user license agreements which explain how our games can be used.

 Read included documents:

-These Account Terms cover the ways our websites mojang.com and minecraft.net (our “Website”) will be provided to you and may be used by you.
-It is important to us that all of the members of our community can enjoy using our Website, so we‘ve made these terms and conditions to set a few ground rules.
-We also want to make sure that people don‘t use our Website in a way which might have a bad impact on our games or our brand.
+These Account Terms cover the ways our websites mojang.com and minecraft.net (our "Website") will be provided to you and may be used by you.
+It is important to us that all of the members of our community can enjoy using our Website, so we've made these Account Terms to set a few ground rules.
+We also want to make sure that people don't use our Website in a way which might have a bad impact on our games or our brand.

-By visiting our Website, you are agreeing to these terms and conditions, which makes a legal agreement between us both.
-If you don‘t agree with these terms and conditions, you should stop using the Website.
+By visiting our Website, you are agreeing to these Account Terms, which makes a legal agreement between us both.
+If you don't agree with these Account Terms, you should stop using the Website.

 REGISTRATION, ACCOUNT AND PASSWORD

 The details you give us as part of the registration must be correct.
 You can change your registration details if they become out of date.
-If you deliberately tell us something that you know isn‘t true, and we end up in trouble or we lose money, we may hold you responsible.
-That means that you may have to compensate us for the damage you cause and what we have lost.
+If you deliberately tell us something that you know isn't true, we may terminate or suspend your account.

 You might need to register with us to access all of the parts of our Website.
-The username and password that you create are private so you must keep them to yourself.
-If you let someone find out your username and password, and they do something bad with our website, we will hold you responsible.
-You should change your password if you think someone else knows what it is.
-If someone uses your password to do something on our Website that you don‘t like or that causes you harm, we can‘t be and aren‘t responsible.
+The username and password that you create and the activities occurring on your account are your responsibility, so please protect them and remember that our staff will never ask you to give out your password.
+You should change your password if you think someone whom you did not authorize knows what it is.
+Please note that we are not responsible if someone uses your password to do something on our Website that you don't like or that causes you harm.

 RIGHTS OF USE AND INTELLECTUAL PROPERTY RIGHTS

-You are free to use our Website as long as you stick to these terms and conditions.
+You are free to use our Website as long as you stick to these Account Terms.
 You can only use this Website and its content for your personal use.
-You can‘t use our Website for commercial purposes, so don‘t try and make any money from the Website.
-Your permission to use this Website is personal to you, so you can‘t give it to anyone else.
+Your permission to use this Website is personal to you, so you can't give it to anyone else.

-Don‘t forget that we still own the Website and the content on it, but we are giving you a permission to use it.
-We want you to enjoy using our Website, but if we want, we can take away your permission to use our Website at any time for any reason.
+Don't forget that we still own the Website and the content on it, but we are giving you permission to use it.
+We want you to enjoy using our Website, but if we want, we can take away your permission to use our Website at any time if necessary.

 RESTRICTIONS AND OBLIGATIONS

-You aren‘t allowed to hack, decompile or change our Website at all and you mustn‘t do so.
+You aren't allowed to hack, decompile or change our Website at all and you mustn't do so.
 This includes the code or any content or data.
 Basically, you should just leave it as it is.
-You also aren‘t allowed to create any software or content that mimics our Website.
-We really don‘t want any of our community to get confused about which is the official Website and which is a website which someone other than us operates.
+You also aren't allowed to create any software or content that mimics our Website or branding.
+We really don't want any of our community to get confused about which is the official Website and which is a website that someone other than us operates.

 Please don't use our Website in a way which we might think is offensive, immoral or illegal, or makes other people feel uncomfortable.
 We don't want our Website to be used in a way which upsets people.

-You also aren‘t allowed to try to make money out of using our Website.
+You can't use our Website for commercial purposes, and you aren't allowed to try to make money from using our Website.

 FORUM AND COMMUNICATIONS

 If you are going to put something up on our Website, it must not be offensive to people or illegal, it must be honest, and it must be your own creation.
-The types of things you must not put on our Website include: posts that include racist or homophobic language; posts that are bullying or trolling; posts that might damage our or another person‘s reputation; posts that include porn, advertising or someone else‘s creation or image; or posts that impersonate a moderator or try to trick or exploit people.
+Some examples of the types of things you must not put on our Website include: posts that include racist or homophobic language; posts that are bullying; posts that are offensive or that damage our or another person's reputation; posts that include porn, advertising or someone else's creation or image; or posts that impersonate a moderator or try to trick or exploit people.

-If you post any content on our Website, you must (and by doing so you actually do) give us permission to use, copy, modify and adapt that content as part of our business.
-This permission must be irrevocable.
-You must also let us permit other people to use, copy, modify and adapt your content.
-If you don‘t want to give us this permission, then please do not post any content on our Website.
-Please think carefully before you post any content, because it will be made public and might even be used by other people in a way you don‘t like.
+If you post any content on our Website, you must (and by doing so you actually do) give us permission to use, copy, modify, adapt, distribute and publicly display that content as part of our Websites and games.
+This permission is perpetual, worldwide and irrevocable.
+You also agree to let us permit others to use, copy, modify, adapt, distribute and publicly display your content.
+You are not giving up your ownership rights in your content, you are just giving us and other users permission to use it.
+For example, we may need to copy, reformat, and distribute content that you post on our website so others can read it.
+If you don't want to give us this permission, then please do not post any content on our Website.
+Please think carefully before you post any content, because it will be made public and might even be used by other people in a way you don't like.

-When you use our Website, you use it ‘as is‘.
-This means that we are not making any promises to you about the standard or quality of our Website, or that our Website will be uninterrupted or error free.
-We only promise to provide our Website and any services with reasonable skill and care.
-This means that we aren‘t responsible for any losses you suffer as a result of your use of our Website.
+SUBJECT TO APPLICABLE LAW, When you use our Website or services, you use them 'as is'.
+This means that we are not making any promises to you about the standard or quality of our Website, its content or that our Website will be uninterrupted or error free.
+This means that we aren't responsible for any losses you may suffer as a result of your use of our Website.

 If we have linked our Website to another website, it doesn't mean we have checked that website.
 It just means that we think it's interesting.
 We aren't responsible for websites linked to our Website.

-You can buy games from our Website, as well as other products.
+You can buy games on our Website, as well as other products from third-parties.
 In order to do this, our Website is integrated with third party service providers.
-All of the things we sell on our Website are covered by these Account Terms as well as the terms and conditions of any of our third party service providers.
-We try to make sure the Website only shows games or products that are available, but of course we can‘t guarantee that all of the games or products will always be available.
+To buy some products shown on our Website, you will have to leave our Website and make the transaction on a third-party website.
+Aspects of those transactions are covered by our third party service providers, as well as these Account Terms.
+We try to make sure the Website only shows games or products that are available, but of course we can't guarantee that all of the games or products will always be available.

 PRICE AND PAYMENT

-The payment method and system is set out on our Website, but we might change it every once in a while and we can refuse any form of payment if we want.
+The pricing and payment method are set out on our Website, but we might change them every once in a while and we can refuse any form of payment if we want, and we can return payment to you without completing a transaction if the item paid for was posted or priced by mistake.
 You must always pay in the currency set out on our Website, but your credit card company should be able to exchange your money if necessary.
-You credit card company might do security checks to make sure it is really you making the order.
+Your credit card company might do security checks to make sure it is really you making the order.